 SEA Directive Criteria and Schedule 1 of Environmental Assessment of Plans and Programmes Regulations 2004 Assessment Commentary Likely significant effect?
-(Y/N) character and green spaces.
-The duration of the positive effects are likely to be long term.
-However, due to the small scale and nature of the issues considered in the TSP, it is considered that any effects will be low in frequency and reversible. (b) the cumulative nature of the effects; A combination of this neighbourhood plan which seeks to protect and enhance the character, environment and landscape of Sedgefield, and wider environmental policy of the Sedgefield Borough Local Plan and Draft County Durham Plan, is likely to have cumulative positive environmental effects will have cumulative positive benefits for the area of Sedgefield.
+(Y/N) the small scale and nature of the issues considered in the TSP, it is considered that any effects will be low in frequency and reversible. (b) the cumulative nature of the effects; A combination of this neighbourhood plan which seeks to protect and enhance the character, environment and landscape of Sedgefield, and wider environmental policy of the Sedgefield Borough Local Plan and Draft County Durham Plan, is likely to have cumulative positive environmental effects will have cumulative positive benefits for the area of Sedgefield.
 Notwithstanding this, as the TSP deals with issues which are of a small scale and nature, it is considered that the impact of the neighbourhood plan will be limited.
 No (c) the trans boundary nature of the effects; All effects will be very local in impact, having negligible impacts on neighbouring areas.
 No (d) the risks to human health or the environment (for example, due to accidents); There are no significant risks to human health or the environment.
 Instead the plan aims to enhance the environment and to provide the infrastructure required to meet the social needs of Sedgefield residents.
-No
+No (e) the magnitude and spatial extent of the effects (geographical area and size of the population likely to be The neighbourhood plan relates to an area of approximately 4500ha.
+However only a small proportion of the neighbourhood plan area will be affected No